erikest/SignClickOnce/README.md

 and combining that with
 [Another blerb][openSSLTip]

-This script builds on he work of [Joe Pitt](https://www.joepitt.co.uk/Project/SignClickOnceApp/).
+Built on the work of [Joe Pitt](https://www.joepitt.co.uk/Project/SignClickOnceApp/).

-signs with SignTool, then signs the manifest with Mage, using a provided PFX certificate or the thumbprint of one already installed into the user's certificate store.

 ### Required Tools
 * SignTool - _used to code sign the application executable and setup executables_
 * Mage - _used to sign the application manifest and click once .application file_
 * OpenSSL - _used to roundtrip PFX file before importing, based on [this][openSSLTip], to convert to a suitable 'CryptoAPI' version_
-* CertUtil - _imports the certificate into the Cert://CurrentUser/My store
+* CertUtil - _imports the certificate into the Cert://CurrentUser/My store_

 ### Required Permissions
-* This script requires Administrator access.
+* Administrator

 ### This script was designed to be integrated into an (Azure Devops) CI/CD pipeline.